A Typical NICU patient

 I love to think about this one baby boy patient of mine.
+It was such a feeling worthwhile.
 He was born into my care nineteen years ago.
 His mother came into L&D with premature rupture of membranes, without any fever.
 She was given antibiotics and steroids to mature the baby’s lungs.
-Despite being given other meds to stop her premature labor, it continued in earnest.
+Despite other meds given to stop her premature labor, it continued in earnest.
 Within six hours her son was born weighing two pounds at 27 weeks gestation.
 He was thirteen weeks early!

 After giving mom a quick peek at her baby, my NICU team admitted Luke to the NICU.
 There he was placed on a ventilator and given artificial surfactant.
 His response was not good, and his x-rays showed pneumonia and severe respiratory distress syndrome.
 He responded slowly to treatment.
 We did see some lowering of oxygen requirements and ventilator settings in those first weeks.

 However, he then developed a patent ductus arteriosus, a congenital heart defect that flooded his lungs with too much blood.
 Medical therapy to close his ductus was not successful.
 Later this required surgical closure, which created another setback onto higher oxygen and ventilator settings.
 Afterwards, this little guy developed a central venous line infection.
 That required intravenous antibiotics and was treated successfully.

 His mother, bless her heart, in addition to visiting Luke every day in the NICU pumped/expressed her breastmilk for us to feed to him.
 Luckily, he tolerated his mother’s milk feedings very well, but his growth was slow.
 She enjoyed doing something for him that none of us could do.